 |Renders the content which is saved in the page.

 |The icon shown in the builder layout overview.

 You can find all elements in

 vendor/yootheme/builder/elements.
 This means that you can easily copy any element to your child theme and customize it.
-We updated Custom Elements documentation where you will also find rewritten starter Example Element.
+We updated the elements developer documentation where you will also find rewritten starter Example Element.